its-me-arjun-0007/Boot-Animation-Generator-Test/README.md

 ## Overview

-This tool automates the tedious process of creating a custom Android boot animation.
-Manually, this requires extracting hundreds of frames, resizing and padding them to your screen's resolution, splitting them into an "intro" and "loop" sequence, writing a `desc.txt` file, and creating a special *uncompressed* zip archive.
+This Bash script is a command-line interface (CLI) tool designed to automate the entire process of converting a standard video or GIF file into a fully compliant Android `bootanimation.zip` file.
+It acts as a user-friendly wrapper around powerful multimedia tools like `ffmpeg` and `ffprobe`.
+The script guides the user through a series of interactive prompts to configure key parameters such as frame rate (FPS) and resolution.
+It then intelligently analyzes the source video to split it into an introductory sequence (which plays once) and a looping sequence.

+Finally, it processes and packages the resulting image frames into the precise directory structure and uncompressed ZIP format required by the Android operating system, with an optional built-in preview to verify the result.

 This script handles all of that in a single command.
 You provide a video or GIF, and it outputs a ready-to-use `bootanimation.zip` file, built to your exact specifications.